AbbasSrour/notes/Work/ERP/Sales/Quotation.md

 ## Form
-- [ ] Hide/disable pricelist field when pricelist is disabled in settings, it should also be required
+- [ ] Hide/disable pricelist field when pricelist is disabled in settings, it should also be required when thg pricelist is active in settings.
 - [ ] If is deffered is True, you the defferred fields should be required
+- [ ] Recognition Start Date: The date should be greater than the current date and greater than the date of the quotation, the recognition start date cannot start in the past.
+- [ ] No error message on customer branch when choosing company and not having a customer branch.
 - [ ]